Solar Panel Cost in Birmingham, AL (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

 Yes.
 With 4.7 average peak sun hours per day and electricity rates at $0.12/kWh (increasing trend), solar is a strong investment in Birmingham.
 The estimated 20-year savings is $19,370 with a break-even period of approximately 7 years.
+After break-even, electricity savings are essentially free income.

 The average solar installation in the Birmingham area costs approximately $13,500 for a 7 kW system before incentives.
-After the 30% federal tax credit and state incentives, the net cost drops to approximately $9,450.
+After the 30% federal tax credit and Alabama state incentives, the net cost drops to approximately $9,450.

 A typical home in Birmingham uses a 7 kW system (approximately 18 panels).
 This produces roughly 12,009 kWh per year based on 4.7 peak sun hours per day.
+Your actual system size depends on your electricity usage, roof space, and shading.

 SolarSavingsAI Research Team